Best MMA Books That Pack A Punch Reviewed

 Sections of political writing

 Few things are as exciting as watching two warriors go head-to-head in the fighting ring, testing their strength on each other to see who will emerge victoriously.
 Seeing two juggernauts duke it out may inspire you to begin your own journey into the world of fighting.
 However, before you start walking down this road, it is common to want to acquire knowledge, and to know what you’re getting yourself into.
 One of the best ways to get the knowledge you seek is to read the biographies of the most successful fighters, which can give you a preview of the struggles that may be ahead for you.
-Additionally, the technical how-to books can teach you the secrets to success.
+Additionally, technical how-to books can teach you the secrets to success.
 Overall, books are a wonderful source of knowledge and a great place to begin your MMA journey.

-Criteria For Evaluating The Best MMA Books
+Criteria For Evaluating MMA Books

-- Autobiography: Oftentimes, well-known fighters and champions will have people interested in their history, and the challenges they overcame to reach success.
+Oftentimes, well-known fighters and champions will have people interested in their history, and the challenges they overcame to reach success.
 In this case, they will write the story of their life to give their fans an idea of what they went through to reach their current level of accomplishment.
 These kinds of stories are useful if you want an inside take about what the industry is like, and the kinds of mental struggles you will need to overcome in order to become a master fighter.
-These kinds of books, however, are usually fairly sparse in terms of technical instructions.
+These MMA books, however, are usually fairly sparse in terms of technical instructions.

-- Experience: Accomplishments are an important thing to consider when you’re deciding between two authors.
+Accomplishments are an important thing to consider when you’re deciding between two authors.
 A UFC blackbelt is more likely to know what they’re talking about than a low-ranking fighter that no one has ever heard of.
 Do research into an author’s biography before purchasing their book.

-- Lineage: Knowing where the author learned their skills can be a vital part of deciding whether or not to trust their writing.
+Knowing where the author learned their skills can be a vital part of deciding whether or not to trust their writing.
 The student is only as good as the teacher.
 If an author was taught by a Grandmaster of Jiu-jitsu, then their learning is generally to be more trusted than someone who self-taught themselves out of their garage.

-- Fighting style: There are many forms of martial arts.
+There are many forms of martial arts.
 If you’re looking to learn Jiu-jitsu, it probably wouldn’t be as beneficial for you to pick up a book by an author whose specialty is boxing.
 Be sure to learn what the fighting style the author has specialized in so that you’re getting the information you desire.

 New York Times Seal of Approval